zyiu/sp18-hw4/README.md

 ### Q5: Forms

-- Create a form (`form_for`) viewable at `localhost:3000/todos/new` that submits a `POST` request that will create the a `Todo` object in your database.
+1. Create a form (`form_for`) viewable at `localhost:3000/todos/new` that submits a `POST` request that will create the a `Todo` object in your database.
 Verify this works by visiting your home page and seeing that the object you created shows up.

 **Hint:** This question will require additional controller methods, views, and routes.
 **Hint:** The field for a boolean check box is `f.checkbox`.

-- You can even have the controller method that creates the `Todo` object redirect to your home page.
+2. You can even have the controller method that creates the `Todo` object redirect to your home page.
 **Hint:** Use `rails routes` to see the name of the home page path.

-Bonus: add a link to (look up `link_to`) your form from the home page.
+3. (Bonus) Add a link to (look up `link_to`) your form from the home page.

 ### Q6: Final questions
 Answer the questions in `ANSWERS.md`.